ckknight/escort/Readme.md

             routes.get("/posts/{slug}", function(req, res, params, next) {
                 Post.findOne({ slug: params.slug }, function(err, post) {
                     if (err) {
-                        // an error occurred
+                        // an error occurred, pass it to the next middleware to throw a 500. return next(err);
-                        throw err;
                     } else if (post === null) {
                         // we didn't get a result back return next();